 In line with our commitments to manage the impact that our business has on local communities and the environment, we entered into a partnership with PEMEX, the National Commission of Natural Protected Areas, and other public and academic institutions to create a scheme dedicated to protecting the turtles.

-Thanks to Petrofac’s involvement, the situation has significantly improved.
-In 2015, the turtle nesting site was at maximum capacity with 400,000 new born turtles released into the ocean.
-In addition, our funding of research programmes is expected to increase substantially the number of turtle eggs under conservation over the next few years.
+Thanks to Petrofac’s involvement, the situation has significantly improved; the turtle nesting site reached maximum capacity with 400,000 new born turtles released into the ocean.